 If ticked, your PC specifications that were snapshotted at the time (the clipboard text, desktop resolution and icons layout, LED key states, sound volume, etc) are restored to that state.

 If ticked, the items in the window list (item F) will be re-launched when the PC state is restored, in top-down order, one after the other.
-Note that the re-launched items are in
+Note that the re-launched items are in addition to any existing items; for example, re-launching the Firefox web browser will not close an existing Firefox first.
+If you'd prefer to close an existing open item first, then please see item L below.

 If ticked, the items that were re-launched in item D will have their window positions and sizes restored; plus their attributes such as always on top, etc.

 This column is the window list of all items that were saved in the PC state snapshot from existing launched apps, docs, and folders; and this column holds the window title of the saved item.
 You shouldn't really change this item (by editing item J when this item is selected) as it can make restoring that item fail.
-To re-order the items (because they are restored in top-down order), select any item and press the
+To re-order the items (because they are restored in top-down order), select any item and press the [Ctrl]+[Down] or [Ctrl]+[Up] keys to move its position.
+To delete unwanted items, select them (with the [Ctrl] key held down for multiple items) and press the [Delete] key to remove them.

-App for the launcher.
+This column is the launcher for the selected item (item F) and can be edited by modifying item K when selected.
+For Win32 apps it will be the path the executable file, and for Windows 10+ apps it will show text starting with App for the launcher.
 For folders, this will hold the actual folder location on Windows 10 and lower, but for Windows 11 and later it won't hold a value at all because the OS doesn't provide a way for us to get the folder location automatically.
 This means you'll need to manually edit in the folder location on Windows 11 and later.

 This column is any optional command-line parameters for the selected item (item F).
 See item L for details on how to modify or tweak these.

-not encrypted and will be typed as soon as the window has been restored.
+This column is any optional keystrokes to type for the selected item (item F) after it's been opened, which can be edited by modifying item M when selected.
+The keystrokes are not encrypted and will be typed as soon as the window has been restored.
 This is useful for navigating a restored window to set it a pre-set state, such as jumping to a specific time position in a restored video.

 The edit field for the selected item's window title (item F).
 You shouldn't edit this unless you know what you're doing, as editing may make restoring that item fail if modified incorrectly.
-For windows that take a bit of time to get ready (such as a video loading in "Media Player Classic") you may need to put
+For windows that take a bit of time to get ready (such as a video loading in "Media Player Classic") you may need to put {z#} at the end of the title text, with # being the number of milliseconds to delay the title matching; for example {z2000} to add an extra two-second delay.
+For window titles that change often for the saved item, edit it by prefixing with ? to match by partial title.
+For example, a Winamp window will often show the music track being played, so rather than have a specific track name for the window title, you would specify the non-changing part of Winamp's title.
+For example, the scanned title might be 136.
+KISS - Detroit Rock City - Winamp but the edited title would be ? - Winamp.

 The edit field for the selected item's launcher (item G).
 This is what gets launched for the saved item, such as an app or exe file, document, or folder name.
 It's not recommended that you edit this unless you know what you're doing.
-To force-close (terminate) an existing process for this launcher, put a dash (
+To force-close (terminate) an existing process for this launcher, put a dash (-) as the first character in this field, or tick the "Close all apps/windows" option (item A).
+For example, if this launcher was C:\Windows\System32\Notepad.exe but you edited it to put a dash at the front to make it -C:\Windows\System32\Notepad.exe, then all "Notepad.exe" processes will be force-closed first before launching this item.

 The edit field for the selected item's keystrokes (item I).
 Keystrokes specified here are not encrypted, and will be auto-typed when the window appears after its app is launched.
 An example use of keystrokes is a web browser that needs to be started in full-screen mode by pressing the {f11} key after it opens, or starting a video in full-screen playback by pressing {altdown}{enter}.
 To insert a timed delay before the typing starts, specify {z#} where # is the number of milliseconds to wait.
 For example, {z500} means wait half a second and {z1000} is one second.